Damascus Steel Santoku Knife

-The name originating from the words ‘San’ and ‘Toku’ can be roughly translated as the ‘Three Virtues’.
+The name originating from the words ‘San’ and ‘Toku’ can be roughly translated as the ‘Three Virtues.’
 These stand for the fish, the meat and the vegetables.
 These and also other foods can be easily cut and processed with a Santoku.

-The eating habits of the Japanese changed especially after the Second World War.
+The eating habits of the Japanese changed, especially after the Second World War.
 The economic boom in the country affected the population in a way that they could afford to buy and consume more meat.
 Before, they usually ate only fish.

-Cutting properties of Santoku
+Cutting Properties of a Santoku

-A Santoku knife delights professional and hobby cooks alike with its excellent sharpness.
+A Santoku knife delights professional, and hobby cooks alike with its excellent sharpness.

 How to Take Care of Santoku Knife?

-It is no secret that the sharper a knife is, the more sensitive is its edge.
+- It is no secret that the sharper a knife is, the more sensitive is its edge.
 The Santoku knife should be stored in a box or a knife roll bag separate from the other blades.

 - In the case of high carbon steel blades, these products are not stainless and should always be cleaned and rinsed by hand.
 After that, they immediately need to be dried or wiped with a paper towel.

 How to Sharpen a Santoku Knife?